Dwarf Fortress: Further updates

 Adams considers Dwarf Fortress his life's work, and has stated in 2011 that he does not expect version 1.0 to be released for at least another twenty years, and even after that, he would still continue to update it.
 Adams calls his game an open-ended "story generator".
-The game's code base is proprietary, and Adams has stated he has no plans to release it into the open-source domain, citing the risk of them going into financial trouble.
+The game's code base is proprietary, and Adams has stated he has no plans to release it into the open-source domain, citing the risk of financial losses.
 He explained he would consider releasing its source if he could not maintain it anymore, seeing different game developers taking it up.
 He says that he does not mind any modifications as long as he is not put at financial risk.

 Adams describes version 1.0 having an Adventurer mode that would be a regular role-playing game, with changing plots and ordering subordinates to perform various tasks.
 Fortress mode would have a closer relationship with the outside generated world through war, trade and diplomacy.
 The world being bigger, he envisions the game to have many more features like magic, a tutorial, and a better interface.
 According to him, a tutorial is a burden because of the additional need of updating it and interface improvement is not a major priority till then—citing numerous existing fan-made applications for improving the game's interface.
 He said of version 1.0, "sitting down with a fresh DF world would be like sitting down to read a middling fantasy author you haven't read before, but with all the extras that being a video game provides, including the ability to write your own sequels."
 Modern in-game technologies and 3D graphics were fan requests Adams said he would never implement, yet showing ambivalence about the latter if the task was easy enough.